tamzi/bungeni-portal/bungeni.ui/trunk/bungeni/ui/forms/readme.txt

    >>> db = bungeni.models.testing.setup_db()
    >>> from ore.alchemist import Session
    >>> session = Session()
-   >>> from bungeni.models.testing import today, yesterday, tomorrow, dayat
+   >>> from bungeni.ui.forms.test_dates import today, yesterday, tomorrow, dayat

 Note that we only test the overlap of 'peers' here.